Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: 2.
 Box 2: 0.
 - [x] Box 1: 0.
 Box 2: 1.

-### You have an Azure subscription that contains a resource group named RG1 and a security group serverless RG1 contains 10 virtual machine, a virtual network VNET1, and a network security group (NSG) named NSG1.
-ServerAdmins can access the virtual machines by using RDP.
-You need to ensure that NSG1 only RDP connections to the virtual for a maximum of 60 minutes when a member of ServerAdmins requests access.
-What should you configure?

-- [ ] an Azure Active Directory (Azure AD) Privileged identity Management (PIM) role assignment.
-- [x] a just in time (JIT) VM access policy in Azure Security Center.
-- [ ] an azure policy assigned to RG1..
-- [ ] an Azure Bastion host on VNET1.

 ### You have an Azure web app named WebApp1.
 You upload a certificate to WebApp1.
 You need to make the certificate accessible to the app code of WebApp1.
 What should you do?

 - [ ] Add a user-assigned managed identity to WebApp1.